Gallery News Biography Resume Contact

 Biography

-Matt Thomases began his passion for sculpting in his late 20’s after he had completed his education in history, economics and finance and commenced a career in investment banking.
-He began sculpting in clay and plaster at home.
+Gesture Matt Thomases began his passion for sculpting in his late 20’s after he had completed his education in history, economics and finance and had commenced a career in business and finance.
 In the mid-70’s, he worked as an apprentice at night to Michael Shacham, an accomplished Israeli sculptor who had a studio in the Soho district of New York.
-While he has taken many courses in sculpting and drawing, Thomases is essentially a self-taught artist who discovered that he has a gift for expressing emotions and gestures through shapes.
+While he has taken many courses in sculpting and drawing, Thomases is essentially a self-taught artist who discovered that he has a gift for expressing motion, emotions and gestures through shapes.

-Thomases started casting his abstract busts and more realistic busts in bronze in the late 1970’s and early 1980’s: The Silent Scream, Persian Queen, Faces, Ahab and others.
+Thomases started casting abstract busts and more realistic busts in bronze in the late 1970’s and early 1980’s: The Silent Scream, Persian Queen, Faces, Ahab and others.
 He commenced figurative sculpting in the late 1980’s and early 1990’s.
 During this same period he created three busts of Van Gogh from his self-portraits.
-Subsequently, he did a bust of Francis Bacon as well as several figures inspired by the English artist’s sensual paintings.
-Thomases’ unusual landscape reliefs, initially inspired by the cubist works of Braque and Picasso, were created and cast from 1990 through 1998.
-A new one is underway.
+Subsequently, he did a bust of Francis Bacon as well as several figures inspired by that English artist’s sensual paintings.
+Thomases unusual landscape reliefs, initially inspired by the cubist works of Braque and Picasso, were created and cast from 1991 through 2001.
+In 2010, he complete another “corner” landscape relief, a swirling bronze shape in high patina inspired by three Van Gogh paintings.

 Thomases began to enter local shows and art festivals in Brooklyn in the early 1990’s.
 His first solo show was held at the Joy Horwich Gallery in Chicago in 1996.
-He was selected for the juried competition “Sculpture in the Park” in Loveland, Colorado in 1997.
+He was selected for the juried competition “Sculpture in the Park” in Loveland, Colorado’s in 1997.
 Photographs of his works have been featured in several sculpture magazines.
-He received two awards from Manhattan Arts International in 1998 and 2003.
-Thomases is an associate member of The National Sculpture Society and was accepted into the society's juried competition “Portraits: Public and Private,” in Spring 2003 for his sculpture, Van Gogh III.
+He received two awards from Manhattan Arts International, in 1998 and 2003.

-Throughout the past decade, Thomases’ main focus has been on dance.
+Throughout his artistic career one of Thomases’ main focuses has been on dance, mainly modern dance.
 He has explored many styles to communicate figures in motion.
-For The Matisse Dancers he chose modern dancers to be his models.
-His first monumental work is a 7' dancer, Tamar, completed in 2002.
+For the three bronze works inspired by Matisse, he used dancers as models.
+His first monumental work is a 7 ft. dancer, Tamar, completed in 2002.
 He studied welding at The Sculpture Center in New York in 1999 and 2000 and set up his own welding shop the following year.
-He has welded three versions of Dance Motion II, two 10' and one 13'.
-In 2004 he completed a 14' Dance Motion III that has four rhythmic motions.
-These steel works are all “drawings in space” that capture the gesture and blur of dancing.
+He has welded three versions of Dance Motion II, two 10 ft. and one 13 ft.
+In 2006, he completed a 14 ft.
+Dance Motion III that has four rhythmic motions.
+These steel works are all “drawings in space.” that capture the gesture and blur of dance.

-In the mid-90’s, Thomases started exploring an imaginary world of abstract organic shapes, that is, shapes that one might almost find in nature.
-Among the many charms of his “new species” is that they float on the surface; they have no roots.
-In 2004-2005 he created another abstract organic group of three-sided “ferns,” each about 33" high.
-One of these has been recently cast in clear acrylic.
+In the mid-90’s, Thomases started exploring an imaginary world of abstract organic shapes, that is, bio-shapes that one might find in an imaginary world.
+Among the many charms of this “new species” is that they float on the surface; they have no roots.
+Between 2000 and 2005, Matt created an abstract group of three-sided “ferns” in bronze, each about 33” high.
+Two of these have been cast in clear translucent acrylic (like glass).
+Their shapes refract light and can be shown outdoors or indoors.

-In 2002 and 2003, Thomases decided to more actively promote his works through gallery shows and competitions, including some in gardens and parks.
-His sculptures have been on display in New York, New Jersey, Minnesota, Colorado, North Carolina, Virginia, Maryland, Vermont, Connecticut and Massachusetts (see resume).
-His works are held in private collections in New York, California, New Hampshire, Pennsylvania and Florida.
+In 2001, Thomases decided to begin to more actively promote his works through gallery shows and competitions including some in gardens and parks.
+His sculptures have been on display in New York, New Jersey, Minnesota, Colorado, North Carolina, Virginia, Maryland, California, Vermont, Connecticut, Illinois and Massachusetts (see resume).
+Private collectors in New York, California, New Hampshire, Florida, Illinois, Massachusetts and Delaware own his works.

 Artist’s Statement